RaviTambade/Craftsmanship/Notes/manageyourself.md

 * Reflect like a scientist.
 * And rise like a phoenix.

-📅 *60 days from now — will you be better, bolder, and more focused?*
+📅 *90 days from now — will you be better, bolder, and more focused?*

 Let’s find out.
 Your mentor believes in you.
 Now it’s **your turn** to believe in yourself.

+Tap your potential.